MMMZZZZ/Random-Stuff/Nextion HSV Test/README.md

 ## Description

 Simple demonstration of how to do a HSV color picker in Nextion.
+Note: there's also a [version with a circular color picker](/Nextion%20Circular%20Color%20Picker).

 ![Preview](/Nextion%20HSV%20Test/Nextion%20HSV%20Color%20Picker%20-%20Preview.png)